There has been a firestorm surrounding Ondrej Pavelec ever since Darren Dreger released this tweet Tuesday:

 Based on both Pavelec's statistics, as well as through a comparison to other goaltender's contracts, it is clear that giving Ondrej Pavelec a cap hit of $4 million or greater is unwarranted.
 In my mind, anything above $2.5 million -$3 million is downright absurd.
 Based on both his standalone numbers last season and how he compares to other goaltenders across the league, Pavelec deserves to receive a cap hit in the $1.5 million - $2 million range.
-Factoring in Pavelec's 2010-2011 season, he deserves to be in the upper part of that range or perhaps in the lower $2 millions.
+Factoring in Pavelec's 2010-2011 season, he probably deserves to be in the upper part of that range or perhaps even in the lower $2 millions.

 Now, another factor is that the Jets have a bit of a pickle on their hands when it comes to goaltending.
 With that in mind, if Pavelec gets priced up into the low-mid $2 millions due to the team's lack of depth at the goaltender position, so be it.
 Much more than that and I'd let him walk and chase a UFA or trade for a competent current backup.
 At that price point, Pavelec would no longer be the Jets' best alternative since even if they have to overpay for one, the Jets should be able to acquire an equal or better goaltender for $2.5 million or less without giving up significant assets.
 Pavelec might end up getting more than that amount but if he does, know this: Ondrej Pavelec won't be getting that much based on merit.